 My definition of a long-term campaign is something that will take your group 20+ sessions to complete.
 Realistically, it’s could be much more than that depending on how you handle leveling in your games.

-Long-term campaigns do not have to end at level 20, in fact, the majority of long-term campaigns don’t.
+Long-term campaigns do not have to end at level 20 the majority of long-term campaigns don’t.
 However, I would say that you should aim for that point, or at least the high teens for a campaign of this size and scale.

 They’ll also see how much their characters’ personalities have changed throughout their adventures.